khulnasoft-lab/clix.py/docs/tutorial/options/callback-and-context.md

 ## Using the `CallbackParam` object

-The same way you can access the `typer.Context` by declaring a function parameter with its value, you can declare another function parameter with type `typer.CallbackParam` to get the specific Click `Parameter` object.
+The same way you can access the `clix.Context` by declaring a function parameter with its value, you can declare another function parameter with type `clix.CallbackParam` to get the specific Click `Parameter` object.

 === "Python 3.6+"